Leah-Zhou/my-portfolio/README.md

-step 2: run git commit -m"name the commit" (to name the commit) step 3: run git push--type "git push" (push all the changes to remote respos) step 4: run npm run deploy (deploy all changes) step 5: Go to github, then setting page, then go to "pages" step 6: In pages, make sure under branch the selection is "gh-pages" step 7: update the custom domain: Under the custom domain, type "leahzhou.com" and save step 8: test the deployed page and DONE
+step 2: run git commit -m"name the commit" (to name the commit) step 3: run git push--type "git push" (push all the changes to remote respos) step 4: run npm run deploy (deploy all changes) step 5: Go to github, make sure in the right branch, then setting page, then go to "pages" step 6: In pages, make sure under branch the selection is "gh-pages" step 7: update the custom domain: Under the custom domain, type "leahzhou.com" and save step 8: test the deployed page and DONE